 I, Alison, along with my colleague Nick decided to start this series for several reasons.
 First, we want to offer something different.
 Second, we want to do something useful; to provide a new perspective.
 And third, we want to help business leaders answer some of the tough questions around additive, like: As a leader, how do I prepare to adopt additive inside my org?
 What should I be prepared to face?
 Am I ready for this change?

 It's generally understood that there are different ways an organization can adapt to the change AM may bring and each individual path may be different, however, we believe there are key perspectives to consider which can help you to embrace disruption and radiate it throughout your organization.

-This month, the first perspective in the series, we’re looking at how to adapt to the ambiguous change that comes with innovation.
+In this first perspective in the series, we’re looking at how to adapt to the ambiguous change that comes with innovation.
 We believe a key area to focus is how you react to risk; how you feel about leaving your comfort zone to innovate and accomplish new things.

 Perspective Number One: Own Your Additive Ambiguity